-Yeah Me Do was the oldest living thoroughbred in North America when he passed at the age of 35.
-We were lucky enough to spend his last years with him.
-He was a perfect example of what good care and an appropriate feeding program can do for senior horses.
-We need financial support from our horse loving family to contiue to provide for their care.
+Yeah Me Do, pictured above, was a permanent resident at RMR.
+He passed peacefully here at the age of 34.
+We were lucky enough to spend many of his last years with him.
+He was a perfect example of what good care, a specialized feeding program, and monthly sponsors can do for senior horses.

-In addition to caring for our current 4 permanent residents, Remember Me also spends many quality hours retaining retired race horses who are donated by their owners or come to us through unfortunate situations.
+In addition to caring for 5 permanent residents, Remember Me also spends many hours retaining retired race horses who are donated by their owners or come to us through unfortunate situations.
 We strive to give them the best chance to find a good home and to be a part of a family with providing them with any necessary rehabilitation and many hours of training.
 Many of our horses have gone on to be police mounts, do search and rescue, and be awesome trail horses because of the thorough retraining they receive at RMR.
 Thoroughbreds have long been thought to only be good for jumping or dressage when their career at the track is over.
 Not so, they make wonder companions, playday horses, and even make good cow ponies.
 They can be taught to handle and rein with the best of them.
 Don't let anyone tell you that a horse that has raced is crazy, they couldn't be more wrong.... and we are proving it!

 When a horse leaves the RMR program our goal is to give him the tools he will need to be useful for the rest of his life.
 He needs good manners, solid basic training, and the trust between human and horse that comes from our gentle retraining techniques.